Hike Day 1 (12 km.): Day 1, (12 km). START INKA TRAIL AT 82 KM.- HUAYLLABAMBA

 - Entrance fee for the hot springs.

-- Tips to the crew (guides, porters, drivers, etc.)
+- Tips to the crew (guide, porters, drivers, etc.)

 - Hotel accommodation in Cusco.